Sr. Deborah Lynch, O.P., M.S.

 Counseling Services offers counseling and educational services to individuals experiencing problems with alcohol or other drug use, or to anyone who is concerned about a friend or family member’s use.
 Programs assist students in making safe and informed choices concerning alcohol and other drug use.

-All services are FREE to Caldwell College Students.
+All services are FREE to Caldwell University Students.

 Confidentiality: All services are strictly confidential.
 (Confidentiality may not apply if a person presents an imminent danger to self or others.)